 Proponents of the law argue that fighting human trafficking, a heinous and violent crime, is worth internet censorship.
 However, the law, as written, fails to punish traffickers.
 Instead, it undercuts the most crucial statute protecting freedom of speech on the internet and endangers the safety, health, and human rights of consensual sex workers and trafficking victims.

-Higher levels of reported trafficking is not the result of successful prosecutions.
-Service providers divulged that law enforcement has virtually stopped referring trafficking cases to shelters because their primary mechanism of identifying victims and perpetrators, online advertisements, has been removed.
+Higher levels of reported trafficking are not the result of successful prosecutions.
+Service providers divulged that law enforcement has virtually stopped referring trafficking cases to shelters because their primary mechanism for identifying victims and perpetrators — online advertisements — has been removed.
 Investigators were forced to abandon several pending investigations, and officers have had increased difficulty locating missing youth and organizing undercover investigations.
 One investigator from a state DPS office reported that “the shutting down of Backpage was like turning on a light in a dark room full of cockroaches, the cockroaches fled, now we are trying to find out where they fled to.”³

 When online options for finding and screening clients are removed, sex workers are pressured to take more risks.
-SESTA has forced sex workers to operate on the street, where clients are harder to find, impossible to screen, and predators, posing as clients, are more likely to take advantage.
+SESTA has forced sex workers to operate on the street, where clients are harder to find and impossible to screen, and predators posing as clients are more likely to take advantage.
 Workers look for safety in third parties, putting them at risk to be solicited by abusive pimps.
 Service providers who were interviewed said they have witnessed “an uptick in the amount of violence/abuse occurring with victim/exploiter relationships” since the passage of the legislation.* Former bosses have begun to reach out to sex workers promising clients.
 With limited options, increasingly desperate people are more likely to accept.*

 SESTA has inadvertently encouraged the abuse it sought to eradicate, as often happens when labor regulations are passed without consulting workers on how to best combat exploitation.
 If this law has had an effect on rates of trafficking in the United States, it has evidently only increased the risks sex workers and trafficking survivors face.